Installations

 Damper Characterization Method

-The outside air damper characterization curve is the basis for all measurements on the KMC AFMS.
+The outside air damper characterization curve is the foundation for all measurements on the KMC AFMS.

-The characterization curve establishes the composition of supply fan airflow, by using the Temperature Ratio Equation specified in ASHRAE Standard 111, similar to the way that a TAB technician would execute an air balance on a piece of equipment
+The characterization curve defines the composition of supply fan airflow using the Temperature Ratio Equation in ASHRAE Standard 111, similar to how a TAB technician balances the equipment.

-Characterizing damper performance has the added benefits of being unaffected by intake configuration, non-laminar airflow, and leakage in the mechanical system.
+Characterizing damper performance also ensures accuracy, regardless of intake configuration, non-laminar airflow, or leaks in the mechanical system.

 Pressure Assist